 7.2 If a proposed Modification referred to in paragraph 7.1 is the result of Planned Works proposed by the Party which has received a request for advice or assistance, that Party shall provide such advice and assistance free of charge.
 If a Modification referred to in paragraph 7.1 is or may be proposed by the Party requesting advice or assistance, or a User, or if the advice and assistance is in respect of a New Connection Site, the Party may charge The Company Reasonable Charges for such advice and assistance.

 7.3 When giving advice and assistance pursuant to paragraph 7.1, each Party shall comply with Good Industry Practice.

+7.4 The Company shall liaise with the Transmission Owner(s) during the development of the Gated Timetable.

 OFFSHORE TRANSMISSION CONSTRUCTION SECURITIES